shahrazeahmad07/Drawing-Canvas-App/README.md

 # Issues:
 1. App 1 has an issue in undo redo function.
 When an action is performed and then undo redo is tested, its working fine but when I draw a line and then undo it and then again draw a new line and then try to undo it, it first doesn't do anything but then when pressed again, removes both the current line and the previous line together.

-2. App 2 has a problem in implementing erasor, eraser is working but when I try to erase it starts drawing black color line
+2. App 2 has a problem in implementing eraser, eraser is working but when I try to erase it starts drawing black color line